Do you have a smelly trash can? Try these trash can deodorizer tabs. They are easy to make and work really well.

 While your friends may be impressed these are super easy to make.
 You don’t have to tell them how easy they are if you don’t want to.

 How to Make Trash Can Deodorizer Tabs

 Mix the baking soda and essential oils.
 How much and what kind of essential oils is up to you.
-I used around a teaspoon of orange essential oils.
-Just add until the amount of scent is to your preference.
+I used about a teaspoon of orange essential oils.
+Just add the amount of scent is to your preference.

 Spoon the mixture into a silicone mold and pack it in firmly.

 Let dry for at least 24 hours.
 Carefully pop the tabs out of the molds, if they break to let them dry a bit longer and try again.

 Store the trash can deodorizer tabs in an airtight container.
 Add one or two to the bottom of your trash can as needed.